purelb/purelb/website/content/operation/services/_index.md

   Normal  IPAllocated      92m (x2 over 92m)  purelb-allocator    Assigned IP 172.30.250.53 from pool localaddr
   Normal  AnnouncingLocal  92m (x2 over 92m)  purelb-lbnodeagent  Node node3 announcing 172.30.250.53 on interface enp1s0
 ```
 Describing the service displays the address provided by PureLB, in addition PureLB annotates the service to provide status information.
-The annotations show that PureLB allocated the address from the localaddr Service Group.
+The annotations show that PureLB allocated the address from the localaddr ServiceGroup.
 Further, the annotations show that the address was added to a local interface, enp1s0 on k8s node purelb2-1.

 ```yaml